-Healing symptoms of trauma using eye movement may sound like something out of a science fiction novel, but it’s actually a very effective technique for some individuals struggling with trauma.
+Healing symptoms of trauma using eye movement may sound like something out of a science fiction novel, but it’s actually a very effective technique for some teens struggling with trauma.
 At Solstice, we utilize Eye Movement Desensitization and Reprocessing, or EMDR, to help teens who could benefit from the technique.

 Through EMDR (Eye Movement Desensitization and Reprocessing), we utilize eye movement to move traumatic memories that are stuck and deeply engrained within the body to a more functional state.
 Here are a few ways EMDR helps teens:

 - Transform negative core beliefs into positive beliefs:

 When someone is traumatized, their memory gets stuck in that moment.
 That trauma causes them to carry negative core beliefs about themselves.
 Those negative beliefs begin to frame the way they view themselves and the world.
 EMDR takes those negative beliefs and transforms them into positive beliefs.